-The following two paragraphs summarize our work on photoacoustics with the cantilever microphone technology: (1) Cantilever-enhanced photoacoustic spectroscopy and (2) Development of an optical power detector with spectrally broad and flat responsitivity.
+The following paragraphs summarize our work on photoacoustics with the cantilever microphone technology, applied to (1) Highly sensitive gas spectroscopy, (2) Precise measurements of light-absorbing aerosols, such as black and brown carbon, and (3) Universal optical power detector with spectrally broad and flat responsivity.

 Cantilever-enhanced photoacoustic spectroscopy (CEPAS) is one of the most sensitive methods for selective and quantitative trace gas detection.
 Typical applications of trace gas analysis include air-quality monitoring, detection of impurity gases in industrial processes, and analysis of biomarker gases in exhaled breath.
 All these applications require the capability of quantifying target gases at parts-per-billion (ppb) or even parts-per-trillion (ppt) volume mixing ratios.
 Due to typically complex gas matrices (air, exhaled breath, etc.) with strong spectral interferers, such as water and carbon dioxide, excellent spectroscopic resolution is needed to measure the concentrations of target molecules precisely and selectively.
 We reach the combination of high detection sensitivity and selectivity by applying the CEPAS method with state-of-the-art mid-infrared light sources developed by our team.